zuhito/katacoda-scenarios/windows/step1.md

-The installation process will start Raspberry Pi OS within five minutes.
+The Windows environment will start within five minutes.
+Using the following ID and password, you can login the Windows.

+- User: IE User
+- Password: Passw0rd!